isomerpages/moh-upec/_our-work/PEC Data & Analysis/Collaborative Projects.md

 app, accepts the case and launches the TCPR Link app.</p>
 </li>
 <li>
-<p>The myResponder arrives at scene, switches on the CPRcard and starts CPR
+<p>The myResponder arrives at the scene, switches on the CPRcard and starts
-on the victim.</p>
+CPR on the victim.</p>
 </li>
 <li>
 <p>The myResponder will be able to view his/her compression performance via